 Although it is essential to make an honest bid for a valuable property, avoid paying too much out of desperation.
 If the domain price is out of line with your project's true value, then you might as well walk away.

 Don't forget that successful negotiation doesn't always lead to domains being acquired.
-In some cases, a domain owner may hesitate to sell at the price that's in line with your budget or expectations.
-In such situations, it is essential that you remain flexible and explore alternative domains for the purpose of effectively serving your online needs.
+In some cases, a domain owner may hesitate to sell at a price that's in line with your budget or expectations.
+In such situations, you must remain flexible and explore alternative domains.

 Frequently Asked Questions